-HACM also has a Social Worker and Case Managers on staff and also works with a nonprofit service provider (SET Ministry) in a number of its developments for seniors or persons with disabilities.
-Each of these individuals offers ease management services to those in need, and they occasionally work with victims of domestic violence, dating violence, sexual assault, or stalking.
 HACM collaborates and makes referrals to a number of public and nonprofit agencies that provide activities, services and programs to assist and support victims of domestic violence (many of them listed in the "You Are Not Alone" brochure), including 24-hour crisis help lines, shelters, counseling services, child abuse services, and medical and legal support.
-HACM also is a sponsor of the Milwaukee Fatherhood Initiative, which addresses domestic violence in some of its trainings to fathers such as "Nurturing Fathers."

 During 2015, HACM provided updated training for staff and various partners, including: those responsible for determining an applicant's eligibility for housing; those at the housing developments responsible for overseeing resident continued occupancy; Housing Choice Voucher staff; social workers and case managers; and public safety staff involved in intervention.
-The training will educate staff onprovided staff with guidance on the provisions of VAWA; how to obtain information needed from the applicant/resident who is seeking protection under VAWA; and on resources and services available in the Milwaukee area for victims of such violence.
-Resident Advisory Board members and other key resident leaders will also received training on how to help victims get connected with services when an actual or threatened domestic abuse incident occurs.
+The training provided staff with guidance on the provisions of VAWA; how to obtain information needed from the applicant/resident who is seeking protection under VAWA; and on resources and services available in the Milwaukee area for victims of such violence.
+Resident Advisory Board members and other key resident leaders also received training on how to help victims get connected with services when an actual or threatened domestic abuse incident occurs.
 In 2017, HACM trained property managers and others managers on updated VAWA forms and policies.

-HACM will beplans on providing additional training in late 2022 or 2023 for property management, rent assistance, public safety, and other staff that interact with residents to refresh and update knowledge of VAWA regulations, forms and policies.
+HACM will be providing additional training in late 2022 or 2023 for property management, rent assistance, public safety, and other staff that interact with residents to refresh and update knowledge of VAWA regulations, forms and policies.